Michal-Atlas/DawnStorm/dawnstorm.md

 When you see text in \[\] square brackets, those are prerequisites.

-**Specialities** - If a `Profession` lists `Specialities`, you must choose one of them (or an original one if the GM allows) when `Ranking up`, they perform as absolutely separate Professions.
+**Specialities** - If a `Profession` lists `Specialities`, you must choose one of them (or make up your own if the GM allows) when `Ranking up`, they perform as absolutely separate Professions.
-If a Profession is related enough, you may use half of the die bonus.
+If it is related enough, but not quite your speciality, you may use half of the die bonus.

 > These are most often Knowledge based, where you choose one domain to be learned in.